ammatinho/TGIF-Vue/README.md

 # { TRANSPARENT GOVERNMENT } < Vue.js version />

-NOTE: If live data is not loading, API key might have expired!!!!!
+NOTE: If live data is not loading, API key might have expired!

 Created a Congressional tracking web site for Transparent Government in Fact (TGIF), a non-partisan non-profit organisation working to increase the public’s involvement in government.